priyanshijoshiii/articulate/README.md

 | `font-sans` | IBM Plex Sans | Body text |

 ---
 ## License

-MIT — free to use, modify, and deploy.
+MIT License

+Copyright (c) 2025 Priyanshi Joshi

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software to use, copy, modify, merge, publish, distribute, and sublicense it, subject to the condition that the above copyright notice appears in all copies.

 ---